openstack/swift/doc/source/overview_container_sharding.rst

 **Comments/Discussion:**

-- The increment/decrement API was just an idea, and we could remove this functionality simplifying the pivot merge items code.
+- The increment/decrement API was just an idea, and we could remove this functionality simplifying the shard merge items code.

 Container Updates and 300 redirects
 -----------------------------------